 The Snoreeze LabFit is a premium, bespoke oral device developed for the treatment of loud snoring and obstructive sleep apnoea.
+It works by holding your jaw forward during sleep.
+This helps to keep your airway open, stopping it from collapsing during the night and helping you to breathe easily.
 Custom-fit oral devices are a professional treatment option used by dentists, offering a more discreet and slimmer fit than regular mouthpieces.

 The LabFit is created from your unique dental impressions and designed to fit your mouth perfectly.
 As well as offering superior comfort and retention, the LabFit can be easily adjusted to find the perfect treatment setting.
 This personal tailoring makes it easy to use every single night, which is great news for snorers: wearing an oral device consistently is where you’ll see positive long-term results.